On the role of geometric phase in the dynamics of elastic waveguides: Geometric phases in elastic waves

-If the parameters $\mathbf{R}$ are constant, the governing equations admit plane wave solutions of the form $\mathbf{u}(x,y,z,t)=\mathbf{U}(x,y)e^{\ii(k z - \w t)}$, where $\w$ is the angular frequency, $k$ is the wavenumber, and $\mathbf{U}(x,y)$ is the amplitude of the displacement function.
+If the parameters $\mathbf{R}$ are constant, the governing equations admit plane wave solutions of the form $\mathbf{u}(x,y,z,t)=\mathbf{U}(x,y)e^{\ii(k z - \w t)}$, where $\w$ is the angular frequency, $k$ is the wavenumber, and $\mathbf{U}(x,y)$ is the displacement field of a cross section.
 The term in the exponent $\phi_d = k z - \w t$ is the dynamical phase.
-These plane wave solutions are the guided modes of the waveguide that physically represent displacement field disturbances propagating along the longitudinal $z$ direction without changes in their displacement amplitudes $\mathbf{U}(x,y)$.
+These plane wave solutions are the guided modes of the waveguide that physically represent displacement field disturbances propagating along the longitudinal $z$ direction without changes in their cross-sectional displacement fields $\mathbf{U}(x,y)$.
 Guided modes are determined by substituting the plane wave ansatz into Eqs.~\eqref{eqn:NL},~\eqref{eqn:BCs}.
 This results in

 where $\mathcal{L}(k,\mathbf{R})$ and $\mathcal{B}(\mathbf{R})$ are linear differential operators.
 Equations~\eqref{eqn:eval},~\eqref{eqn:eval-BC} define an eigenvalue problem at each value of $k$.
-The eigenvalues define the so-called dispersion relations that link the angular frequency to the wavenumber for modes propagating in the waveguide.
-The associated displacement amplitude functions define the particle displacement fields associated with the guided modes.
-Further, the dependence of the dispersion relation and of the displacement amplitude functions on the parameter $\mathbf{R}$ is explicitly written in Eqs.~\eqref{eqn:eval},~\eqref{eqn:eval-BC}.
-If two guided modes at a parameter value $\mathbf{R}_0$ have identical eigenvalues for all values of $k$ (i.e. identical dispersion relations), we will call the associated guided modes as \enquote{fully degenerate}.
+The eigenvalues define the so-called dispersion relations that link the angular frequency to the wavenumber of modes propagating in the waveguide.
+The eigenfunctions $\mathbf{U}(x,y;k,\mathbf{R})$ define the cross-sectional particle displacement fields associated with the guided modes.
+Further, the dependence of the dispersion relations and of the eigenfunctions on the parameter $\mathbf{R}$ is explicitly indicated in Eqs.~\eqref{eqn:eval},~\eqref{eqn:eval-BC}.
+If two guided modes at a parameter value $\mathbf{R}_0$ have identical eigenvalues for all values of $k$ (i.e. identical dispersion relations), the associated guided modes are said to be \enquote{fully degenerate}.
 The parameter value $\mathbf{R}_0$ will be called a \enquote{full degeneracy}.
 This choice of terminology is used to distinguish it from degeneracy in an eigenvalue problem (Sec.~\ref{sec:discrete}) that does not depend on a parameter such as $k$.